labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 3. Click on the **CARTS: DIFFERENCE** button.
 4. The difference between the 2 Gene Carts content will be moved into a new Cart, called by default ’**DIFFERENCE**’.

-.. note:: **Warning: If you need to perform another ’Difference Operation’, do not forget to rename the Cart called ’DIFFERENCE’.
+.. warning:: **If you need to perform another ’Difference Operation’, do not forget to rename the Cart called ’DIFFERENCE’.
 Else, the content will be overwrited.**

 .. image:: img/bas15.png